mingfang/terraform-provider-k8s/README.md

 ## Init
 For new projects or after install/upgrade, run ```tf init```

-## Extract existing Kubernetes resources into Terraform *.tf files
+## Extract existing Kubernetes resources into Terraform tf files
 Run the ```tfextractor``` command.
 The ```tfextractor``` will load the existing resources from Kubernetes and create Terraform files for them.
 One file per resource.

+## Import
+After extracting existing resources to tf files, you can import the state for them.

+Run ```tf import k8s_core_v1_service.nginx default.service.nginx``` to import, in this case a nginx service.

 ## Example
 [guestbook.tf](./examples/guestbook/guestbook.tf)